aravindar37/PDF-QA-MongoDB-Atlas/README.md

 The flow would look like below:
 ![alt text](https://github.com/aravindar37/PDF-QA-MongoDB-Atlas/blob/main/langflow.png?raw=true)

+Update the pdf file path in PyPDFLoader flow element.

 Update the cluster URI in MongoDB Atlas flow element.

 Update the connection string, database and collection name in MongoDBChatMessageHistory flow element.